messica/pmpro-toolkit/readme.txt

 Features:

+* Redirect all PMPro emails to a specific email address.
 * Define payment gateway debug constants easily in one place.
-* Redirect all PMPro emails to a specific email address.
 * Enable a Checkout Debug Email every time the Checkout Page is hit.
+* Disable PMPro's scheduled cron jobs.
 * Enable a "View as" feature allowing admins to view any page as a specific membership level or levels.

 == Installation ==